IyadSultan/discharge_team/README.md

 ## Overview

 This application uses a graph-based workflow to process medical notes, extract relevant information, and generate structured discharge notes.
-It leverages OpenAI's GPT-4 for natural language processing and understanding.
+It leverages OpenAI's gpt-4o-minifor natural language processing and understanding.

 ## Features